Skip to Content

 Questions or Comments: nps@tceq.texas.gov

-Upper Colorado River Authority is implementing best management practices to remove debris, sediment, and oil and grease from storm water in the City of Brady, and promote the restoration of Brady Creek.
+Upper Colorado River Authority is implementing best management practices to remove debris, sediment, and oil and grease from storm water in the City of Brady and to promote the restoration of Brady Creek.

 Background

-Brady Creek (Segment 1416A), an unclassified water body and a tributary of the San Saba River, has not met state water quality standards for dissolved oxygen (D.O.) since 2004.
+Brady Creek, an unclassified water body and a tributary of the San Saba River, has not met state water quality standards for aquatic-life use since 2004 due to low levels of dissolved oxygen.
 The Upper Colorado River Authority (UCRA) and watershed stakeholders developed the Brady Creek Watershed Protection Plan (WPP) which was accepted by the U.S. Environmental Protection Agency in 2016.
-The WPP identifies best management practices (BMPs) to increase flow, reduce the amount pollutants entering Brady Creek and raise dissolved oxygen to a level that supports the segment’s assigned aquatic life use criteria.
+The WPP identifies best management practices to increase flow, reduce the amount of pollutants entering Brady Creek, and to raise dissolved oxygen levels that support aquatic life.

 Back to the top of the page Back to top

-The Upper Colorado River Authority will implement several recommendations in the Brady Creek WPP including a vortex hydrodynamic separator and an education and outreach program.
+The UCRA implemented several recommendations in the Brady Creek WPP including a vortex hydrodynamic separator and an education and outreach program.

 Back to the top of the page Back to top